riticksingh/AndroidCode/README.md

 # AndroidJAVA-Code
-Java codes for android application for android studio
+Java and XML codes for android application for android studio